rejmank/blog/content/books/tidy-first.md

 rating = 4
 +++

 Tidy first?
-Is a short book about the small things that you can do to have a nice code.
-Not as beginner friendly as a clean code, but better.
-Other than list of possible techniques for tidying there is an attempt to describe when, if and why tyding is worth it.
-It was definetly interesting read.
+Is a short book about the little things you can do to have nice code.
+Not as beginner-friendly as Clean Code, but better.
+Apart from listing possible techniques for tidying, it tries to describe when, if and why tidying is worth it.
+It was definitely an interesting read.

 <!--more-->